ikorolev72/phantomjs_element_retina/README.md

-#   get screenshot of page element with zoom factor
+#   get screenshot of page element with zoom and multiply pixelRatio factor

 ##  What is it?
-Get the screenshot of any web page css element with zoom effect.
+Get the screenshot of any web page css element with zoom and or pixelRatio effect.

 * Version 1.0 2017.01.16